 Mr. Shojiro Mizoguchi

-Executive Director/Chief Executive Officer (Tenure as Executive Director expired on 31 August 2020) 55 years of age
+Executive Director/Chief Executive Officer (Tenure as Executive Director expired on 31 August 2020)

+56 years of age

 Japanese

-Mr. Shojiro Mizoguchi was appointed as Executive Director and Chief Executive Officer of the Bank since 1 September 2015.
+Mr. Shojiro Mizoguchi was the Chief Executive Officer/Executive Director of the Bank from 1 September 2015 until his tenure as Executive Director expired on 31 August 2020.
+He then left the role of Chief Executive Officer of the Bank on 12 January 2021 for a new assignment within Mizuho Financial Group.
 He graduated from University of Hitotsubashi, majoring in Commerce.
 Mr. Mizoguchi began his career with Mizuho Financial Group upon joining the then, Industrial Bank of Japan Ltd. (Akasaka Branch) in April 1990.
 He has 29 years of banking experience, holding various positions within Mizuho Financial Group in Japan and its overseas branches in New York, Vietnam and Singapore.
 Prior to his appointment with the Bank, he was the Joint General Manager of Mizuho Financial Group's Asia and Oceania Division in Singapore handling the business strategy planning and managing Mizuho Bank Ltd's branches and subsidiaries in the region.
-Mr. Shojiro Mizoguchi does not have any interest in the shares of the Bank.
+Mr. Shojiro Mizoguchi had no interest in the shares of the Bank during his term in office.

 As required under BNM Corporate Governance, Mr. Shojiro Mizoguchi had duly complied with the time commitment and he had properly discharged his directorship duties as required.
-He had attended and participated in the Board and the Board Nomination Committee meetings held throughout the financial year, details as stated below:
+For the period between 1 April 2020 until 31 August 2020, he had attended and participated in the Board and the Board Nomination Committee meetings, details as stated below: